fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 2. The API validates if that OrderId is already created
 3. If yes, it returns an HTTP 409 code to signal the Id provided has already been taken by an existing resource
 4. If not, it produces an OrderCreated message to a topic
-5. In the end it creates the Order record on the database
+5. In the end, it creates the Order record on the database
 6. Returns an HTTP 201 code

+{:style="text-align:center;"}
 ```mermaid!
 flowchart TB
     A(Order Create HTTP request) --> |ID: '123'| B{Does Order '123' exist?}